lazylibrarian/LazyLibrarian/README.md

 * list all books of an author and add them as 'wanted'.
 * LazyLibrarian will search a nzb-file for that book (only Newznab supported (e.g. nzb.su)
 * If a nzb is found it will be send to sabnzbd or saved in a blackhole where your downloadapp can pick it up.
+* When processing the downloaded books it will save a coverpicture (if available) and save all metadata into metadata.opf next to the bookfile (calibre compatible format)

 ## Install: